 13.30 — Lunch at 24 Diner

 Inside the supermarket, you’ll find a coffee shop, a juice station, a taco stand and a BBQ joint.
-They even have a bar where you can have a glass of wine if you are too tired of doing groceries.
-In summer, they offer yoga classes on the rooftop, while in winter the rooftop is turned into an ice skating rink.
+They even have a bar in case you need a glass of wine to recover after doing groceries.
+And, if you are traveling with kids, the store offers a playground on its rooftop.

 Whole Foods — 525 N Lamar Blvd